Labor Law Certificate Program

 Instructor Bio

 Important Note: Nothing in this certificate program or any individual sub-course is intended to be or should be interpreted as legal advice in any way.
-Similarly, this certificate program, individual subcourses, and/or instructor’s curriculum do not create or intend to create any aspect of an attorney-client relationship.
+Similarly, this certificate program, individual subcourses, and/or the instructor’s curriculum do not create or intend to create any aspect of an attorney-client relationship.